Kelly throws two TD passes as Argonauts down Ticats 31-15 to improve to 5-0

 Bede's 17-yard boot at 5:27 of the third put Toronto ahead 23-6.

-Liegghio connected from 32 yards out at 1:25 to pull Hamilton to within 20-6.
+Liegghio connected from 32 yards out at 1:25 to cut Hamilton's deficit to 20-6.
 It followed Tyreik McAllister's 71-yard kickoff return to the Argos' 27-yard line.

-Liegghio's 19-yard field goal at 13:13 of the second quarter cut Toronto's halftime advantage to 20-3.
+Liegghio's 19-yard field goal at 13:13 of the second quarter reduced Toronto's halftime advantage to 20-3.
 The smart 10-play, 55-yard march included Nic Cross's onside punt recovery.

-But Hamilton ended the half with just 137 net offensive yards, compared to 259 for Toronto.
-And the Argos were a solid six-of-11 on second down while the Ticats converted just three-of-11 attempts.

-Toronto also amassed 14 first downs, more than twice as many as Hamilton (six).
-And Kelly was 15-of-19 passing for 248 yards and two TDs.

 Kelly staked Toronto to a 20-0 advantage with a 32-yard touchdown pass to Daniels at 6:06.
 It was set up by Jamal Peters's interception, which he initially returned for a TD but the Argos were flagged for an illegal block call.